 The rest of the paper is organized as follows.
 In Section II, we describe related incentive schemes and give an overview of the algorithmic mechanism design approach.
 Section III presents the system model and formulates the attack model and the path revelation game.
-The message exchange protocol to support MobiCent is presented in Section IV.
-We analyze the payment scheme required to thwart edge insertion attack in Section V, followed by the mechanisms designed to combat edge hiding attack in Section VI.
-Evaluation is presented in Section VII.
-We conclude in Section VIII.
+We analyze the payment scheme required to thwart edge insertion attack in Section IV, followed by the mechanisms designed to combat edge hiding attack in Section V. Evaluation is presented in Section VI.
+We conclude in Section VII.